dk14/bell/README.md

 - local realism, determinism - entangled particles are sharing some hidden parameters
 - simultaneity is just a special case - it's possible to violate CHSH using sequence numbers instead of timetags
 - particle knows about measurement
+- no errors in detector - ideal measurement

 It may not correlate with practical experiments, but at least shows that it's logically possible to set up an experiment which violate SHCH with local reality assumption and without any communication between participants or particles.